DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

 \subsection{Dimension and Criteria Specification}

-In this section, we detail the 7 dimensions and 26 detailed criteria of the Deep Research Report Evaluation Taxonomy presented in the main text.
+In this section, we detail the 7 dimensions and 25 sub-dimensions of the Deep Research Report Evaluation Taxonomy presented in the main text.

-\paragraph{Request Completeness} This dimension assesses how systematically and comprehensively the report addresses the user query with respect to the required elements, analysis scope, and final key message.
-Request Completeness assesses whether all requirements presented in the query are included without omission and developed with sufficient depth.
-Scope Boundary assesses whether the covered content, excluded items, assumptions, and limitations are clearly defined and consistently maintained.
-Value Validity assesses whether the final key message encompasses the entire query, is sufficiently specific and practical, and is logically consistent with the evidence and analysis results presented in the report body.
+\paragraph{Request Fulfillment} Request Fulfillment evaluates whether the report meets the user’s request at a professional standard.
+It is assessed along three sub-dimensions: Completeness, Scope, and Helpfulness.
+Completeness evaluates whether all elements explicitly stated or implicitly required by the query are addressed without omission and with sufficient depth.
+Scope evaluates whether, in addressing these elements, the report clearly specifies what is included and excluded, as well as its assumptions, constraints, and limitations, and maintains these consistently throughout.
+Helpfulness evaluates whether the report materially advances the user’s goal by providing information that is sufficiently specific, practical, and actionable for direct use.

-\paragraph{Evidence Validity} This dimension evaluates how accurate and valid the report's figures and arguments are in terms of calculation, methodology, and logical development.
-Numeric Accuracy examines whether calculation processes, used formulas/statistical models, and indicators/units are presented without error, are appropriate for the problem context, and are expressed transparently enough for a third party to reproduce and verify.
-Logical Support evaluates whether the argument is developed consistently with the topic, necessary background/assumptions/inference steps are specified, and major claims and counter-argument responses are persuasively supported without leaps based on facts, data, and interpretations.
+\paragraph{Analytical Soundness} Analytical Soundness evaluates how accurate and valid the report's figures and arguments are in terms of calculation, methodology, and logical development.
+Quantification examines whether calculation processes, used formulas/statistical models, and indicators/units are presented without error, are appropriate for the problem context, and are expressed transparently enough for a third party to reproduce and verify.
+Reasoning evaluates whether the argument is developed consistently with the topic, necessary background/assumptions/inference steps are specified, and major claims and counter-argument responses are persuasively supported without leaps based on facts, data, and interpretations.